nadobnykh/react_flashcard_app/public/cards/Build a Dashboard from CSV using Taipy NEW.md

 ### 2a.
 How do you download the Penguins dataset as a CSV?

+**Terminal:**

-Run: `curl -o data.csv https://raw.githubusercontent.com /mwaskom/seaborn-data/master/penguins.csv`
+`curl -o data.csv https://raw.githubusercontent.com /mwaskom/seaborn-data/master/penguins.csv`

 ---